Gabriele-Donato/website-materials-/README.md

 # What is cooking?

-This project is my first structured and thought attempt at using Big-Data technologie.
+This project is my first structured and thought attempt at using Big-Data technologies (albeit without BigData).
 The idea originally came from the ambition to learn and use in the same project both Hadoop and Spark.
 I think that the scraper (synchronous since parallelized by Spark) should send the data to Kafka, then they will have to be processed through PySpark and finally stored in a Hive table.

 This is an ongoing project, so I have only rough ideas about the results, and I am motivated solely by the fact that I would like to learn these beautiful tools of big-data managemenet.
 Check also my [website](https://gabriele-donato.github.io/gabrieledonato/jekyll/update/2024/07/22/Updates.html) to know more.